AneriShah2610/new_chat/apimethods.md

       }
     }
     ```
-    For private chat you have to add receiver but for group chat there is no need of receiver
+    For private chat you have to add receiver but for group chat there is no need of receiver but it is
+    mandatory to write  chatroom name otherwise it send null name
-5) Retrieve All ChatRoom
+5) Retrieve All ChatRoom:

     ```
     query{